-With the most recent series of The Block finishing up on our screens a few weeks ago, the auction results are certainly a big motivator for trying your hand at your own fixer upper.
+With the most recent series of The Block finishing up on our screens, the auction results are certainly a big motivator for trying your hand at your own fixer upper.
 Yet, what may seem easy on the screen, is anything but easy in real life.
 There is a lot of behind the scenes work that gets edited out to produce a TV property show.
 If anything, working on a fixer upper is 80% tough, dirty work; the styling is only the garnish on the top of what is required to get a home looking a million bucks.

 But don’t let the prospect of hard work deter you from purchasing your fixer upper in Brisbane.
 The renovating lifestyle may turn out to be something you love!
 But, before you do head down that path of considering to renovate, here are some things you need to think about.